Programming-inspire/100days---100Projects.github.io/#Day.28 - Background- Color_ Switcher/README.md

 ## Background-Color-Switcher

 It is a simple javascript project.
-I used the forEach loop to attach an eventListener to each of the buttons.
+I used to attach an eventListener to each of the buttons.
 Within the eventListener, I used some basic logic to change the background color of the page as each control button is clicked.

 ## Live Demo